Session 3 - Module A: Advanced Orchestration Patterns¶

 # Sequential analysis to coordination

 Basic workflow flow establishes entry point and initial sequential processing.
-Task analysis must complete before parallel coordination begins, ensuring proper resource allocation and strategy determination.
+Data batch analysis must complete before parallel coordination begins, ensuring proper resource allocation and strategy determination for optimal data processing.

 # Parallel coordination spawns workers dynamically via Send commands